jamescherti/pathaction/README.md

 (If you use **Emacs**, you can use the [pathaction.el](https://github.com/jamescherti/pathaction.el) package to execute the `pathaction` command-line tool directly from within Emacs.
 There is also a **Vim** plugin: [vim-pathaction](https://github.com/jamescherti/vim-pathaction))

+If this tool helps your workflow, please show your support by **⭐ starring pathaction on GitHub** to help more software developers discover its benefits.

 ### Example

 You can execute a file with the following commands: